 Mental health issues in dogs very often accompany physical illness.
 Animals tend to suffer stoically through their recovery, but grow sluggish and inert.
 If a dog is lethargic even after his physical condition improves, there are two possible alternatives.

-First, there may be another underlying cause for the depressive episode.
+First, there may be another underlying cause of depressive episodes.
 Perhaps the illness was just a trigger, and there are other issues affecting the animal’s behavior.
 If this is so, we’d have to go through the list of possible causes and see which apply.
 A canine behaviorist might help if we conclude that the behavioral quirk can be adjusted.
 Should this prove too much for the dog to handle, antidepressants are also a possibility.

 Second, triggering illness may not yet be fully defeated.
 In this case, the lethargy could still be a symptom of the physical issue.
 We wouldn’t neglect its treatment, but the focus would have to be on persistent physical illness.
 If the original treatment failed to fully eradicate the infection, there could be a serious recurrence coming.